triggermesh/docs/docs/installation/installation-tanzu.md

-# TriggerMesh Installation for Tanzu Community Edition
+# Install TriggerMesh on Tanzu Community Edition

 [Tanzu Community Edition](https://tanzucommunityedition.io/) is a free and open source Kubernetes platform provided by VMware.